carlnotsagan/carlnotsagan.github.io/resources.md

 I am not claiming that my process or essays are the definitive answer to a successful application.
 Instead, I hope that they can be used as tools for those looking to prepare a strong, competitive application.
 <br><br>
+Some possibly relevant information about my applications: <br>
+<u>at time of application</u><br>
+GPA 3.37/4.0 <br>
+1 second author paper in ApJ + 2 in prep.<br>
+1 yr of TA exp. <br>
+1 REU <br>
+~ 2 yrs of research exp. <br>
+~ 2 yrs of 'outreach' volunteer teaching/instruction <br><br>
+I would argue that the weakest component of my application was my GPA.
+For me, this was due to poor preparation and also personal adversities.
+However, in my application, I made sure to speak to my progress and my current capabilities.
+I also acknowledge that this had to be a combined effort between my explanation in my essays and my recommenders confidence in my abilities.
+If you feel that there is a particularly weak part of your application, help the reviewer understand the cause or reasoning.
+This, coupled with your recommenders remarks speaking to your current capabilities and potential can be enough to make your application successful.
+<br><br>

 <a href="https://www.nsfgrfp.org">The NSF Graduate Research Fellowship</a> <br>
 There is great advice for preparing your application at Alex Lang's